wcs3/BYAI-mcu_spi0/README.md

   };
   ...
 ```
-Now save and close the file.
+Save and close the file.

 ## 3. Building and Installing the Modified Device-Tree
 Change your working directory to the root of the device-tree source.